 Now in Germany it seems smoking is regarded in some quarters as a normal human activity.
 But these new smoking lounges at Frankfurt Airport are good news neither for smokers nor non-smokers.

-It’s not even good news for smokers because it merely assists them to continue to be in thrall of their addiction.
-And it’s nonsense to talk of ‘These comfortable, modern facilities are ideal for getting away from the hustle and bustle and enjoying a relaxed smoke.’
+It’s not even good news for smokers because it merely assists them to continue to be in thrall to their addiction.
+And it’s nonsense to talk of these comfortable modern facilities being ideal for getting away from the hustle and bustle and enjoying a relaxed smoke.

 Smoking should be forbidden everywhere inside airport terminal buildings.
 At Heathrow, for example, smoking is only permitted in designated areas outside the terminal building; they don’t look very comfortable, nor should they be.